pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/index.md

 <!-- TODO: Explain how to distribute it using marketplace? -->

-# Configure the visualization
+# Configuring the visualization

+A visualization can be configured by third-parties using configuration rules in external configuration files.
-Besides the default configuration you have included with the visualization, the visualization can be further configured by third-parties.
+These configurations are merged with any default configuration that is included with the visualization.

 See [Configuring a Visualization](configuration) for more details.